Senegambia: Early modern and modern

+Senegambia depicted on map before 1884 Berlin Conference to divide Africa.

 From the 15th century, the region became a focus of Franco-British-Portuguese rivalry.
 The Portuguese were the first to arrive in the region in the 1450s.
 Until the 16th century, they held a monopoly on trade.

 In 1677, the French took the island of Gorée, and in 1681 they took control of Albreda on the Gambia River.
 This started a rivalry with the English, and in 1692 they briefly confiscated Gorée and Saint-Louis.
 In 1758, during the Seven Years' War, Gorée was captured by the British, who held it until 1763.
 In 1765, the British formed the Senegambia Province.
 In 1778, during the American War of Independence, the French went on the offensive, and razed James Island in the River Gambia.
 In 1783, the Treaty of Versailles recognised British claims to The Gambia and French claims to Saint-Louis and Gorée, dissolving the Senegambia Province.

 The French pursued a policy of expansion and saw The Gambia as an obstacle.
 In the late 19th century, they proposed ceding Dabou, Grand Bassam, and Assinie in return for The Gambia.
 The negotiations broke down but were repeatedly brought up again.
 After the failed 1981 coup d'état in The Gambia, a Senegambia Confederation was proposed and accepted.
 This lasted until 1989.

 Slave trade

 Senegambia was a prominent region in West Africa during the transatlantic slave trade.
+Even before Columbus discovered the New World in October 1492, an increase in the number of slaves from the region arriving in the Iberian Peninsula was noted in the 15th century.

 An estimated 490,000 slaves were taken from Senegambia and put on ships destined for the Americas between 1650 and 1900.

-Even before Columbus discovered the New World in October 1492, an increase in the number of slaves from the region arriving in the Iberian Peninsula was noted in the 15th century.
+The region was influential in the abolition of the slave trade.